SuperAndyQA/Uda-Prj-1-AirBnB-blog/README.md

 1. Collections
 2. Matplotlib
-3. NLTK
-4. NumPy
+3. NumPy
-5. Pandas
+4. Pandas
+5. Sklearn - linear regression model & metrics
-6. Seaborn
+6. Operating System (os)
-7. Sklearn

-### Motivation
+### Purposes

 To gain a deeper understanding of the Seattle Airbnb dataset, we can explore and answer several key questions related to the data: